Compactifications of moduli spaces of K3 surfaces with a nonsymplectic involution: Mirror symmetry for K3 surfaces with a nonsymplectic involution

-If $S\ne (10,8,0)$ then the fibration can be chosen so that $B$ has $2k$ $I_1$ singularities on the equator at the vertices of $P$ with the monodromy rays transverse to the equator, an $I_{2(g-1)}$ singularity with the monodromy ray parallel to the equator, and $12-k-(g-1)$ $I_1$ singularities in each of the hemispheres.
-For $S=(10,8,0)$ there are $12$ $I_1$ singularities in each of the hemispheres and no singularities on the equator. \end{theorem} \begin{proof} \emph{The base case.} We begin with the base case when $\hS$ is a lattice in Section~\ref{sec:k3-elliptic-pencil}.
+If $\hS\ne (10,8,0)$ then the fibration can be chosen so that $B$ has $2k$ $I_1$ singularities on the equator at the vertices of $P$, with the monodromy rays transverse to the equator, an $I_{2(g-1)}$ singularity with the monodromy ray parallel to the equator, and $12-k-(g-1)$ total $I_1$ singularities in each of the hemispheres.
+For $\hS=(10,8,0)$, there are $12$ $I_1$ singularities in each of the hemispheres.

+In particular, there no singularities on the equator when $\hS = (10,10,0)$, $(10,10,1)$, $(10,8,0)$, and the equator is an embedded integral-affine circle. \end{theorem} \begin{proof} \emph{The base case.} We begin with the base case when $\hS$ is a lattice in Section~\ref{sec:k3-elliptic-pencil}.
 The map $\mu$ is given by Construction~\ref{def:ias-k3-symplectic} for the special degeneration of Section~\ref{sec:special-degeneration}.
-In the $\I_0^2$, Halphen and Enriques cases the degeneration of Lemma~~\ref{lem:special-degeneration} is already Kulikov and immediately gives the required Lagrangian torus fibration~$\mu$.
+In the $\I_0^2$, Halphen, and Enriques cases the degeneration of Lemma~\ref{lem:special-degeneration} is already Kulikov and immediately gives the required Lagrangian torus fibration~$\mu$.
+It is, notably, a Type II degeneration.

 We now consider the $\I_{2k}\I_0$ case.
 In local coordinates the family $\hX\to (C,0)$ is